emilygv/emilyvernon.com/_posts/2021-08-28-better-creative-briefs-through-empathy.md

 - As a strategist, I always felt anticipation and dread around the brief
 - As a client, I felt like briefs were a balancing act
 - Scope and rebriefing are important parts to the briefing process
-- Sorry, there is no perfect brief, as humans are involved
+- Sorry, there is no perfect brief as humans are involved